petershin/liferay-learn/docs/dxp/latest/en/liferay-internals/reference/7-4-breaking-changes.md

 ### What changed?

 MySQL connector has been upgraded to version 8.0.29.
-MySQL 8.0.29 utilizes TLSv1.2 and TLSv1 and TLv1.1 are no longer supported.
+MySQL 8.0.29 utilizes TLSv1.2, and TLSv1 and TLv1.1 are no longer supported.
 See https://dev.mysql.com/doc/refman/8.0/en/encrypted-connection-protocols-ciphers.html for more information.

 ### Who is affected?

 For clients who use a MySQL version lower than 5.7.28 and if they use the auto-downloaded MySQL connector on DXP U37 or higher.
-Or they manually installed MySQL connector 8.0.28 or higher.
+For those who manually installed MySQL connector 8.0.28 or higher, upgrading MySEL to 5.7.28 or higher is required.

 ### How should I update my code?
 Upgrade MySQL to version 5.7.28 or higher.
 Or set the protocol to TLSv1.2 manually (See https://dev.mysql.com/doc/refman/5.7/en/encrypted-connection-protocols-ciphers.html#encrypted-connection-supported-protocols).